JetBrains/kotlin-web-site/pages/docs/tutorials/javascript/setting-up.md

     </div>

-3. Save changes to the file.
+3. Save your changes to the file.

 4. Go to the browser and enjoy the result.
-    You will see the changes only if your previous application is still running.
+    You will only see the changes if your previous application is still running.
 If you've stopped your application, [run it again](#run-the-application).

 <img class="img-responsive" src="{{ url_for('tutorial_img', filename='javascript/setting-up/js-output-3.png') }}" alt="Web page with with an image" width="500"/>